tus/tus-resumable-upload-protocol/protocol.md

 #### Example

-The upload will be available until the time specified in `Upload-Expires`.
+The unfinished upload is available until the time specified in `Upload-Expires`.
-After this date the upload isn't available and can't be continued.
+After this date the upload can not be resumed.

 **Request:**